roninoss/create-expo-stack/cli/README.md

 ## Sponsors

+NativeWind
+Restyle
+StyleSheets
+Tamagui

 Support this project by <a href="https://github.com/sponsors/danstepanov" target="_blank">becoming a sponsor</a>.
 Your logo will show up here with a link to your website.

 <a href="https://galaxies.dev/" target="_blank" style="margin-top: 10px;margin-right: 10px; margin-bottom: 10px;" ><img src="https://expostack.dev/galaxies-logo.svg"  style="border-radius: 50%;"></a> <a href="https://expo.dev/" target="_blank" style="margin: 10px;"><img src="https://expostack.dev/expo-logo.svg"  style="border-radius: 50%;"></a>

 ## Description

 This CLI tool is designed to help you get started with React Native and Expo as quickly as possible.
-The CLI options allow you to configure your project with Typescript, file-based routing with Expo Router, configuration-based navigation via React-Navigation, styling with StyleSheets, Tamagui, or NativeWind, and authentication via Supabase or Firebase.
+The CLI options allow you to configure your project with Typescript, file-based routing with Expo Router, configuration-based navigation via React-Navigation, styling with NativeWind, Restyle, StyleSheets, or Tamagui and authentication via Supabase or Firebase.

 You can also use flags such as `--noInstall`, `--noGit`, and `--default` in order to customize your project.
 The CLI will attempt to automatically determine your package manager of choice but you can also pass in your preferred package manager via `--npm`, `--yarn`, `--pnpm`, or `--bun`.
 Roadmap coming soon...